Assam tackling illegal migration, Bengal is not: Shah | Politics

 Union Home Minister Amit Shah on Tuesday while praising the BJP-led Assam government for strongly tackling illegal migration, alleged that the West Bengal government was not cooperating with the Centre in dealing with the problem.

-The TMC which runs the Bengal government and with which the BJP has long been at daggers drawn was quick to respond calling the home minister's claim "a white lie" and pointing out that stopping illegal migration was the job of the BSF which the central government runs.

-Addressing a public rally to mark the first anniversary of the Himanta Biswa Sarma-led NDA government in Assam, Shah said that Prime Minister Narendra Modi is committed to ending the problem of infiltration but claimed 'Bengal is not cooperating with the center'.
+At a separate function where he laid foundations stones to a clutch of projects, the home minister also attacked the Congress for its rule in the northeast and the party's leader Rahul Gandhi over promises of removing AFSPA.
+Addressing a public rally to mark the first anniversary of the Himanta Biswa Sarma-led NDA government in Assam, Shah said Prime Minister Narendra Modi is committed to end the problem of infiltration but claimed “Bengal is not cooperating with the centre”.

-'On the other hand, Assam is standing rock-solid behind the center and is fighting the problem strongly with result evident in the remarkable decrease in illegal infiltration', Shah said.
+“On the other hand, Assam is standing rock-solid behind the centre and is fighting the problem strongly with result evident in the remarkable decrease in illegal infiltration,” Shah said.

 TMC termed Shah’s allegations as baseless and pointed out that it was the duty of the Borders Security Force to stop smuggling and illicit movement of people.